borgbackup/borg/docs/deployment/pull-backup.rst

     for i in dev proc sys; do mount --bind /$i $i; done chroot /tmp/sshfs

-Now we are on the backup system but inside a chroot with the target's root file system.
+Now we are on the backup system but inside a chroot with the client's root file system.
 We have a copy of Borg binary in ``/usr/local/bin`` and the repository in ``/borgrepo``.
-Now Borg is able to map the user/group names of the backup files to the actual IDs on the client, and we can run
+Borg will back up the client's user/group names, and we can create the backup, retaining the original paths, excluding the repository:

 ::

-    borg extract /borgrepo::archive PATH
+    borg create -e /borgrepo /borgrepo::archive /

+(For the sake of simplicity only ``/borgrepo`` is excluded here.
+You may want to set up an exclude file with additional files and folders to be excluded.)

-to partially restore whatever we like.
-Finally we need to exit chroot, unmount all the stuff and clean up:
+Finally, we need to exit chroot, unmount all the stuff and clean up:

 ::